ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/this-site-and-its-future.md

 to file for divorce.
 But, more importantly, with the addition of two web services, I needed a homepage!

-So I raw-dogged some HTML together to set up a basic homepage, and it looked something like this:
+So, I raw-dogged some HTML together to set up a basic homepage, and it looked something like this:

 ![Image of original homepage](/blog/this-site-and-its-future/first-iteration-homepage.jpeg)